-Changes in how food is produced, marketed and controlled has created a need for professionals who are able to manage increasingly complex global supply chains, delivering value for businesses and consumers.
-The BSc (Hons) in Agri-Food Business Management degree will support you to develop the unique mix of knowledge, skills, and aptitudes that this growing sector demands.
+The evolution of how food is produced, marketed, and controlled has created a need for professionals who can manage increasingly complex global supply chains, delivering value for businesses and consumers.

 This degree course with a foundation year incorporates an extra year of study at the start of your course, so that you can progress with confidence.
 It will develop the skills you need for your later studies.
 It is particularly suitable if:

 - You don’t have the grades for immediate entry onto a three-year course

 - You’re starting university after some time away from education

 - You’re looking for more support during the transition into university study

 The BSc (Hons) in Agricultural Business Management will support you to develop the unique mix of knowledge and skills required to work in a range of roles in the extended food supply chain.
 Whether you want a career in a corporate environment directing supply systems, working in a family business or, in a SME refining delivery processes, this degree will support you to achieve your goals.